-Here are 8 Reasons why Sphynx cats are considered High Maintenance.
+Here are 8 Reasons why Sphynx cats are expensive to take care of.

 1. Regular Skin Care Routines Are Essential.

 Sphynx cats are fully naked with a fine coat of hair that can hardly be seen.
 This means that their skin is fully exposed and prone to multiple skin conditions.
-Blackheads and acne are a common problems that is associated with sphynx cats.
+Blackheads and acne are common problems that are associated with sphynx cats.

-This is caused by bacteria that are on the surface of the skin that is released when the cat sweat or secrete natural oils.
+This is caused by bacteria that are on the surface of the skin that is released when the cat sweats or secretes natural oils.
 This build-up of dirt causes black pumps, scabs, and acne.
 Regular bathing, degreasing, and moisturizing are required once or twice a week to help get rid of bacteria and the greasy gunk that builds upon their skin.